al1brn/geonodes/generation/docgen/doc/text.md

 Current character

-Note that an error is raised if <!eof> is True.
+Note that an error is raised if [LINK ERROR: page 'eof' not found]() is True.

 ``` python
 return self.text[self.cursor]